°®¶¹´«Ã½

 Source: Wikipedia.

 Egyptian rousette bats (ERB, Rousettus aegyptiacus) maintain a natural reservoir of circulating MARV.
 Specimens collected from wild ERB demonstrate serological and virological evidence of MARV carriage in countries with documented MVD outbreaks (, , ), as well as countries spanning the ERB habitat range without recognized index cases ( and in Southern Africa, in western Central Africa and in West Africa).
-Accordingly, Guinea, Ghana, Equatorial Guinea and Tanzania (which shares border with Uganda, Kenya, DRC and Zambia) fall within the maintained by ERB colonies.
+Accordingly, Guinea, Ghana, Equatorial Guinea and Tanzania (which shares border with Uganda, Kenya, DRC, Zambia and Rwanda) fall within the maintained by ERB colonies.
 In contrast, natural MARV reservoirs have not yet been observed outside of Africa, despite ERB habitat extending into the Middle East, eastern Mediterranean and southern Asia regions.

 MVD Outbreaks Represent Discrete Spillover Events from Established, Diverse Zoonotic MARV Reservoirs